srki3050/Data-Compression-to-Speed-debug-printouts-using-UART/README.md

 1. https://www.programiz.com/python-programming/examples/ascii-character
 2. Professor Howdy' Pierce lecture on command processing, serial part II and media compression
 3. Alexander Dean Chapter 8 codes on Serial Communication (Especially UART)

+Proposal Questions
+1. Functionality project estimated - Huffman Compression and Decompression
+2. Technologie used: Python code to generate huffman tree, C code to integrate huffman encoding and decoding with a command processor for a message.
+3. Key Learnings: Python functions, class initialisation, thereby basics of OOPS concepts.
+                  C code to develop huffman encoding and decoding with bit-packing.
+Integrating with command processor to process byte-by-byte transitions over UART
+4. Additional Hardware Requirement: No
+5. Test Suites: Testing is both in python and C
+	5a.
+Python testing
+		Test the histogram and huffman build tree functionality for different files consisting of various characters in ASCII limits
+	5b.
+Embedded C testing
+		UART functionlity for random messages
+		command processor function for any commands via UART Huffman encoding and decoding for different messages